 If all else fails, forge your own process path with a blended project management approach.
 Here’s an example of how you might use a gantt chart to run an Agile sprint.

 As a project manager, technical chops matter—but leadership skills really make you shine.
 Look for opportunities to grow as a leader so you can gain positive influence and set a solid foundation of trust among your team and stakeholders.
-With TeamGantt’s online video course The Art & Science of Leading Projects, you can learn at your own pace—and it’s totally free!
+With TeamGantt’s free online classes, you can continue learning and improve your project leadership skills.

 With these project management best practices under your belt, you’re ready to grab projects by the horn and steer them to success. 💪